After A Bumpy Start, Nicki Minaj's 'Queen' Has Landed

 Fraught with teetering shade, Internet trolling, a flip-flopping release date and awkwardly-timed collaborations, the lead-up to this album has been, let's be honest, a shambles — and has subsequently genuinely baffled rap fans.

+As the summer has rolled on, Minaj has dropped more singles, each met with varying heights of lukewarm splish-splashes.
+The music itself hasn't been awful, or amazing.
+Rather, it's been the decisions around the recordings that have been perplexing.
+In July, the rapper responded to a comment by the writer Wanna Thompson on social media with a scathing direct message, which led to Minaj's ferociously loyal fan army, known as Barbz, harassing Thompson.
+Then, in August, Minaj released the single "Fefe," featuring Brooklyn rapper 6ix9ine — a newcomer whose rising profile has become inextricable from his own troll-like behavior online and a sexual misconduct case involving a minor.
+(6ix9ine took a plea deal for the crime in 2015, but recently broke the agreement of that deal and is now facing possible prison time.)

+Minaj has also moved the release date of the album around multiple times, from June to Aug.
+10, then to Aug.
+17 — and now finally, back to Aug.
+10. This release date shuffle illustrates some disorganization within her camp, something we're not used to seeing from an artist known for her public precision.
+Now, couple all that disarray to the strange mish-mosh of music she's released so far, and it's easy to see why we've all been a little confused.

 Regardless, Queen is here.
-With features from Foxy Brown, Lil Wayne, Ariana Grande, Eminem, The Weeknd and more, Minaj has assumed her most recent alter-ego of latex-ninja Chun-Li — yes, the same persona that has been cited as an exemplar of cultural appropriation — and recaps the last four years over its 19 tracks.
+With features from Foxy Brown (one of Minaj's rap idols), Lil Wayne, Ariana Grande, Eminem, The Weeknd and more, Minaj has assumed her most recent alter-ego of latex-ninja Chun-Li — yes, the same persona that has been cited as an exemplar of cultural appropriation — and recaps the last four years over its 19 tracks.

+Will the new music — her first body of work in four years — drown out this chatter?